Mimbres Valley AVA

-Mimbres Valley (//'mɪm.bɹɛ// MIM-bress) is an American Viticultural Area (AVA) located in Southwestern New Mexico between the towns of Silver City and Columbus encircling Deming.
-It was established on November 20, 1985 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Pam Ray, President of The Southwest Chapter of the New Mexico Vine and Wine Society, proposing a viticultural area along the Mimbres River Valley in Grant and Luna Counties named "Mimbres Valley."
+Mimbres Valley (/m'ɪmbəz/ MIM-bress) is an American Viticultural Area (AVA) located in Southwestern New Mexico between the towns of Silver City and Columbus encircling Deming.
+It was the nation's 80th and the state's second appellation established on November 21, 1985, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Pam Ray, President of The Southwest Chapter of the New Mexico Vine and Wine Society, proposing a viticultural area along the Mimbres River Valley in Grant and Luna Counties named "Mimbres Valley."
 The viticultural area follows the Mimbres River southward from an area located approximately 2 mi miles north of the town of Mimbres to approximately 3 mi south of Columbus on the U.S.-Mexico border flanked by the Mogollon Mountains to the north and the Florida Mountains to the east.
 The AVA includes the Mimbres River watershed where most of the vineyards lie between 4000 and 6000 ft above sea level.
 The area is a desert, but irrigation and the deep, rich soils of the once-larger Mimbres River have made viticulture possible since the late 19th century.
 The plant hardiness zone is 7 to 8.